 System-level Safety Guard: Safe Tracking Control through Uncertain Neural Network Dynamics Models

-Xiao Li, Yutong Li, Anouck Girard, Ilya Kolmanovsky
+Xiao Li, Yutong Li, Anouck Girard, Ilya Kolmanovsky (Selected for Oral Presentation, 7.5%)

 The Neural Network (NN), as a black-box function approximator, has been considered in many control and robotics applications.
 However, difficulties in verifying the overall system safety in the presence of uncertainties hinder the modular deployment of NN in safety-critical systems.
 In this paper, we leverage the NNs as predictive models for trajectory tracking of unknown dynamical systems.
 We consider controller design in the presence of both intrinsic uncertainty and uncertainties from other system modules.
 In this setting, we formulate the constrained trajectory tracking problem and show that it can be solved using Mixed-integer Linear Programming (MILP).
 The proposed MILP-based solution enjoys a provable safety guarantee for the overall system, and the approach is empirically demonstrated in robot navigation and obstacle avoidance through simulations.
-[Full Report, code]

 Obstacle Avoidance and Reachability-Guided RRT: